muntaseri/brainstation23-task2/README.md

 Create a directory named kubernetes-setup in the same directory as the Vagrantfile.
 Create two files named master-playbook.yml and node-playbook.yml in the directory kubernetes-setup.

+Step 2.1: Install Docker and its dependent components We will be installing the following packages, and then adding a user named “vagrant” to the “docker” group.

+docker-ce
+docker-ce-cli
+containerd.io

+check docker-install.yml

+Step 2.2: Kubelet will not start if the system has swap enabled, so we are disabling swap using the below code. check swap-off.yml

+Step 2.3: Installing kubelet, kubeadm and kubectl using the below code.

 Step 3: Power up vagrant

 $ vagrant up